‘Bently’ Named Grand Champion Steer At Fort Worth Stock Show

 The 2-year-old steer weighed in at almost 1,400 pounds.

-Horn said steer-showing runs in the family.
+Horn, 13, said steer-showing runs in the family.

 “Ever since I was born, my dad and mom both did this when they were little, so I was raised around it but I started showing steers in third grade,” said Horn.
+“He (Bently) has a great personality and always so loving and kind towards people.
+Even if we’re having a bad day, he’s always still so kind.”

 Horn competed against young people from all but one Texas country for the top prize.